nobodyme/blog/content/blog/fetch-images-from-reddit/index.md

 You would see all of these improvements handled right here, in my [code on github](https://github.com/nobodyme/reddit-fetch/blob/master/grab_pictures.py).

 You will also find a similar program that fetches the [comments of a Reddit post](https://github.com/nobodyme/reddit-fetch/blob/master/fetch_comments.py) in a file in the same repo.
 Hope it is of some help.
-Put your questions below.
 Maybe give me a pull request if something can be improved.
 Cheers!